jaskaransarkaria/enki-website/README.md

 # Enki - Website

-This repo contains the code for the frontend website for `Enki Jewellery & Craft Gallery`, a shop in Kings Heath, Birmingham, UK.
+This repo contains the code for the frontend website for `Enki Jewellery & Craft Gallery`, a shop in Kings Heath, Birmingham, UK, B14 7JT.

-The website is built with the sveltekit framework.
+The website is built with the sveltekit framework and can be found on this domain (https://www.enkionline.com)[https://www.enkionline.com].

 The server code can be found [here](https://github.com/jaskaransarkaria/enki-server)